AWegnerGitHub/awegnergithub.github.io-content/2020_04_22_rise_garden_unbox.md

 about the delays and the causes.
 A global pandemic will screw with your supply chain and logistics capabilities.
 Plus, the nurseries were nice.
 I'll cover those in a later article.

-I appreciate the level of communicate that I've seen so far.
+I appreciate the level of communication that I've seen so far.
 I hope that continues.

 ## The Unboxing